btjanaka/dance-old/README.md

                         value to which to round the Wiberg bond orders in the fingerprints; e.g. round to the nearest 0.02 (default:
                         0.05)
-  --select-output-dir DIRNAME
+  --bin-select INT      specifies how many of the smallest molecules to select
+                        from each bin, e.g. select the 5 smallest (default: 5) --select-output-dir DIRNAME
                         directory for saving the output - refer to beginning of this msg (default: select-output)